-Recent work as sole counsel includes acting on behalf of a respondent to a complaint before the Pensions Ombudsman, advising and representing the administrator and trustee of a SIPP in respect of an application by a discretionary beneficiary for pre-action disclosure of scheme documentation, and advising on the recoverability of funds transferred to a company in administration from the company pension scheme.
+Other recent work (as sole counsel) includes acting on behalf of a respondent to a complaint before the Pensions Ombudsman, advising and representing the administrator and trustee of a SIPP in respect of an application by a discretionary beneficiary for pre-action disclosure of scheme documentation, and advising on the recoverability of funds transferred to a company in administration from the company pension scheme.

 In 2015 Henry completed a secondment to Eversheds’ Financial Services Disputes and Investigations department in London, working primarily with the pensions litigation team and assisting with cases concerning (inter alia) rectification of pension scheme documents, pension liberation and statutory pension transfer rights.

 In 2013 Henry was seconded to the Financial Conduct Authority for nine months, during which time he advised on a range of pensions matters, including pension liberation, scheme charge capping and the introduction of independent governance committees for contract-based schemes.

 As a pupil Henry attended the hearing of Danks v QinetiQ Holdings Limited EWHC 570 (Ch), in which Keith Rowley QC and Elizabeth Ovey acted successfully for the defendant employer and it was held that substitution by a pension scheme’s trustees of CPI for RPI as the basis for increasing pensions in payment and revaluing deferred pensions did not adversely affect scheme members’ subsisting rights and so was not potentially voidable under the Pensions Act 1995 s.67-67I.